Man speaks in front of students

 Status and outlook

-In Rwanda, Tek Experts – a global leader in software development and technical support services – ran a training programme that reached 160 trainees by March 2022.
+In Rwanda, Tek Experts, a software developer and provider of technical support services, trained 160 IT experts and offered follow-on jobs to 69 graduates in the period up to March 2022.
 The two-month programme was aimed specifically at women trainees and trainees with disabilities and focused on encouraging their participation.
-Tek Experts is working with the National Union of Disability Organizations of Rwanda (NUDOR) to pursue an inclusive approach to promoting women applicants and people with disabilities.
+Tek Experts is pursuing an integrated approach to promoting women applicants and people with disabilities in cooperation with the National Union of Disability Organizations of Rwanda (NUDOR).

-DSAA is supported by the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH in the context of Invest for Jobs on behalf of the German Federal Ministry for Economic Cooperation and Development (BMZ).
+The digital projects with DSAA companies are supported by the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH as part of Invest for Jobs on behalf of the German Federal Ministry for Economic Cooperation and Development (BMZ).

 Project details